tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 By original file: Theymos from Bitcoin wiki vectorization: Own work [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons

-In Casper FFG PoS the chain with the most Value at Risk (VaR) supporting it wins.
+In Casper FFG PoS, the chain with the most Value at Risk (VaR) supporting it wins.
 The general principle is that if you support a block that does not make it into the main chain, instead of being rewarded you get penalised.
 You loose an amount of ETH which is equal to the block reward.
 In practice let’s propose that there are two blocks available to support.
 The block on chain A has a 90% chance of succeeding.
 The block on chain B has a 10% chance of succeeding.
 If you support chain A you will be rewarded.
 If you support chain B you will be penalised.
 A potential economic conundrum comes into play if you start thinking that you could support both A and B for profit.
-Ethereum has a clever way of making this unappealing.
-In this case where you have split your bet two ways, you will only be allowed to receive 50% of the reward from chain A (if it succeeds) and 50% of the reward from chain B (if it succeeds).
-This betting on both sides will always net a lessor result than just supporting chain A. This economic incentive results in convergence, and this is the desired path to ensure a single honest chain via PoS consensus.
+Ethereum came up with a clever way of making this unappealing.
+In the case where a participant splits their bet two ways, they will only be allowed to receive 50% of the reward from chain A (if it succeeds) and 50% of the reward from chain B (if it succeeds).
+This betting on both sides will always net a lessor result than just supporting, say, chain A. This economic incentive results in convergence, and this is the desired path to ensure a single honest chain via PoS consensus.
 The following is a very simple, albeit concrete, example for demonstration purposes.